material-components/material-components-web/packages/mdc-drawer/README.md

 const drawer = new MDCPersistentDrawer(document.querySelector('.mdc-persistent-drawer'));
 ```

+#### Handling events

+When the drawer is opened or closed, the component will emit a
+`MDCPersistentDrawer:open` or `MDCPersistentDrawer:close` custom event with no data attached.
+Events get emitted only when the drawer toggles its opened state, i.e. multiple consecutive
+`drawer.open = true` calls will result in only one `MDCPersistentDrawer:open`.

 ### Using the Foundation Class

 MDC Persistent Drawer ships with an `MDCPersistentDrawerFoundation` class that external frameworks and libraries can